The Half-Life of Facts

 What does it mean to live in a world drowning in facts?
 Consider The Half-Life of Facts the new go-to book on the evolution of science and technology.

-Tyler Cowen, author of An Economist Gets Lunch
+Tyler Cowen, Professor of Economics, George Mason University, and author of An Economist Gets Lunch